diplomapster/beepboop/README.md

 * Spec 4: Return numbers with a "1" in them as "Beep!"
     Input:"14"
     Output: "Beep!"

-## Known Bugs
-  Currently there is a problem returning any values upon user input.

 ## Support and contact details